Manifold Matching using Shortest-Path Distance and Joint Neighborhood Selection: Manifold Matching

-Once the mappings are learned, for any new observations $y_{1} \in \Xi_{1}$ and $y_{2} \in \Xi_{2}$ of unknown correspondence, the learned mappings $\rho_{l}$ can be applied to match the testing observations in the the low-dimensional Euclidean space, i.e., $\hat{y}_{l} = \rho_{l}(y_{l}) \in \mathbb{R}^{d}$.
-Ideally, a good matching procedure is able to correctly identify the correspondence of the new observations: if the testing observations are truly matched in the context, the mapped points should be very close to each other in the common Euclidean space; and if the testing observations are not matched, the mapped points should be far away from each other.
+Once the mappings are learned from the training data, the learned mappings $\rho_{l}$ can be applied to match any new observations $y_{1} \in \Xi_{1}$ and $y_{2} \in \Xi_{2}$ of unknown correspondence, i.e., compute $\hat{y}_{l} = \rho_{l}(y_{l}) \in \mathbb{R}^{d}$, and declare $y_{1}$ and $y_{2}$ as matched if and only if $\hat{y}_{1}$ is sufficiently close to $\hat{y}_{2}$ in the common space.
+Ideally, a good matching procedure should be able to correctly identify the correspondence of the new observations, i.e., if the testing observations are truly matched in the context, the mapped points should be very close to each other in $\mathbb{R}^{d}$.
+If the testing observations are not matched, the mapped points should be far away from each other.

-To evaluate a given matching algorithm, a natural criterion is the matching ratio used in seeded graph matching \citep{LyzinskiFishkindPriebe2014}: suppose sufficient training observations are given to learn the mappings, and there exist some testing observations of unknown correspondence in each space.
-Assume for each testing observation $y_{1}$ in $\Xi_{1}$, there is another testing observation $y_{2} \in \Xi_{2}$ such that $y_{1} \sim y_{2}$.
-Then they are correctly matched if and only if $\hat{y}_{2}$ is the nearest neighbor of $\hat{y}_{1}$ among all mapped testing data from $\Xi_{2}$.
-The matching ratio equals the percentage of correct matching of all testing observations, and a higher ratio indicates a better matching algorithm.
+To evaluate a given matching algorithm, a natural criterion is the matching ratio used in seeded graph matching \citep{LyzinskiFishkindPriebe2014}.
+Assume that there exist multiple testing observations in each space; and for each testing observation $y_{1}$ in $\Xi_{1}$, there is a unique testing observation $y_{2} \in \Xi_{2}$ such that $y_{1} \sim y_{2}$.
+Then they are correctly matched if and only if $\hat{y}_{2}$ is the nearest neighbor of $\hat{y}_{1}$ among all other testing data from $\Xi_{2}$, and vice versa.
+The matching ratio equals the percentage of correct matchings, and a higher matching ratio indicates a better matching algorithm.